alexlundry/ppol563-spring23/Week 5 - EDA/EDA-in-R.md

 (that’s the n function) how many times it shows up, and we then filter it to see only those countries that have 25 or more observations.

+Notice here that I used a group_by function on country, but that was NOT followed by a summarize function.
+It was instead followed by a mutate function.
+A summarize would have “rolled-up” the data by country, but since we used a mutate function, it is instead appending a rolled up number by country to each individual data point for that country.
+It is a way to attach a grouped summary variable to non-summarized data.

 Let’s see what that looks like by country:

 ``` r